 How We Feel

 APSAC takes pride in its accomplishments on behalf of administrative and professional staff at Purdue.
-Our intention is to contribute to the mission of the University as a whole by building relationships with the Administration and with constituents.
+Our intention is to contribute to the mission of the University as a whole by building relationships with the Administration and with colleagues.
 APSAC members welcome the opportunity to work together to make Purdue even better.

 APSAC's members represent all areas of the University.
 We carry views and concerns from A/P staff to the administration and relevant committees, and we help the administration disseminate information.